sowhatnowgithub/setupvim/README.md

 # setupvim
-This is the setUp of neovim , from various resources ,like utube and git pages clone the the git hub repo
+This is the setUp of neovim , from various resources ,like utube and git pages Let us first clone the the git hub repo
 ```

 ```